Greek Pizza with Greek Yogurt Pizza Dough

 2. Place dough in a large bowl coated with coil, turning dough to coat.
 Cover; let rise in a warm place, free from drafts, 1 hour or until doubled in size.

-5. Brush dough with 1 tablespoon olive oil and 2 tablespoons tahini sauce.
-Layer on mozzarella cheese, artichokes, olives, red onion, red peppers, tomatoes crazy feta.
+6. In a small bowl blend together the tahini sauce, olive oil, and salt.
+Spread evenly over the pizza dough.
+Layer on mozzarella cheese, artichokes, olives, red onion, red peppers, tomatoes, and feta.
 Scatter the semi-roasted garlic cloves over top.
-Transfer pizza to pizza stone* and bake for 20-25 minutes, or until cheese is golden and crust is crispy.
+Transfer pizza to pizza stone** and bake for 10-15 minutes, or until cheese is golden and crust is crispy.
 Top with a sprinkle of dill and let stand 5 minutes before slicing and serving.

 Source: Toppings adapted from How Sweet It Is.
 Dough is The Spiffy Cookie original.